 This gym brings in new ideas in the fitness business; its members can exercise and, at the same time, view their heart rate levels.
 This way, its members can know how fit they are and work hard on achieving their fitness goals.
 This gym has a unique website design which reeks of the color orange.
 This orange website design color helps the gym to brand itself.
 Its website also has an informative blog and a clear CTA well displayed on the top of the homepage.

 Alonzo Wilson, who was a famous NFL player, established Tone House.
 They offer services that include bodyweight classes, plyometrics, and HIIT sessions.
 Its website is stocked up with exciting videos that showcase its facilities and training sessions.
 Its CTA comes in the form of a pop-up notification, which entices internet users to sign up for its classes.
 It also has an extensive FAQ and Contact Us pages.

 7. Unbreakable Performance

 Website Link: https://www.unbreakableperformance.com

-Unbreakable Performance is an exclusive gym in which you will have to apply before you become one of its members.
+Unbreakable Performance is an exclusive gym that you will have to apply to before becoming one of its members.
 Former athletes; Jay Glazer and Brian Urlacher founded this Los Angeles based Studio.
 Its website has a chic black and white design, with its CTAs prominently displayed in blue.
-Its webpages load quickly, and its straightforward layout makes it quite easy for its users to navigate around its different sections.
+Its webpages load quickly, and its straightforward layout makes it relatively easy for its users to navigate its different sections.